 Licensed Property means all of Seller's Intellectual Property necessary to manufacture the Products.

-LRU/LRM are acronyms for any Line Replacement Unit / Line Replacement Module which is any assembly, sub-assembly or component of a Product that can be readily replaced during line maintenance operations.
+LRU/LRM are acronyms for any Line Replacement Unit / Line Replacement Module which is any End Item Assembly, assembly, sub-assembly or component of a Product that can be readily replaced during line maintenance operations.

 Materials means items whose primary purpose is to contain, convey, or embody information.
 Materials may comprise both tangible forms (e.g., provisioning files, indexes, catalogs, drawings, service bulletins, and design and performance specification data,) and intangible forms (e.g., software and other electronic forms), but do not include Aircraft Software.